X-lab2017/open-digger/sample_data/README.md

    }
    ```

-3. Use `npm run notebook` to use Notebook image if you use Linux/MacOS system, or to use `npm run notebook:win ` if you use Windows system.
+5. Use `npm run notebook` to use Notebook image if you use Linux/MacOS system, or to use `npm run notebook:win ` if you use Windows system.

-4. Open the link in console log like `http://127.0.0.1:8888/lab?token=xxxxx`.
+6. Open the link in console log like `http://127.0.0.1:8888/lab?token=xxxxx`.

-5. If the source code under `src` folder changed, you need to use `npm run build` and restart the notebook kernel to reload the sorce code.
+7. If the source code under `src` folder changed, you need to use `npm run build` and restart the notebook kernel to reload the sorce code.

+8. You can find the notebook folder, where we provide demos in the handbook.
+You can create a new file, and happy data exploring!

 ## Create sample data